 Eat

 Eat is Common among all Food and Ingredients, and the default option for them as well.
-We’ll consume the item, and recover Health, Stamina, or Spirit, as well as gain any buffs associated with the item.
+You’ll consume the item, and recover Health, Stamina, or Spirit, as well as gain any buffs associated with the item.

 Clean